Oh My Food Recipes

 add water into pressure cooker

-3. After that, add 5 cups of water into the pressure cooker.
+3. After that, add 5 cups of water to the pressure cooker.

 add seaweeds into instant pot

-4. Add the soaked seaweeds into the instant pot.
+4. Add the soaked seaweeds to the instant pot.
 Close the lid and vent.
-Push the manual button and adjust time to 45 minutes at high pressure.
-Then, quick release pressure.
-(Be careful when you do the quick release pressure.)
+Push the manual button and adjust the time to 45 minutes at high pressure.
+Then, quickly release pressure.
+(Be careful when you do the quick-release pressure.)

 mung bean soup in pressure cooker with brown sugar

 5. Put ¾ cups of brown sugar.
 (You can add more sugar to your taste.)
 Mix it well.
-It's ready to serve as warm or refrigerated to serve as cold.
+It's ready to serve warm or refrigerated.

 Enjoy this simple and tasty instant pot sweet mung bean soup recipe!
-Also check out these wonton soup, eggplant pork stir fry, red bean paste, mango popsicles, grass jelly and white rabbit candy ice cream recipes.
+Also check out these recipes: wonton soup, eggplant pork stir-fry, pork knuckles and ginger stew, mango popsicles, grass jelly, and white rabbit candy ice cream.

-Chinese sweet mung bean soup in the bowl with a spoon
+Chinese sweet mung bean soup ( luk dau sa) in the bowl with a spoon

-Instructions for how to make Chinese mung bean soup dessert top stove:
+Instructions for how to make Chinese mung bean soup dessert on the top stove:

-1. First, wash and soak ¼ cup of dried seaweed (2 g) for a couple minutes.
+1. First, wash and soak ¼ cup of dried seaweed (2 g) for a couple of minutes.

 2. Then, wash and soak 1 cup of green mung beans (8 oz) for 2-4 hours before cooking.